 If you already have a plan and want to change it, you can do so on the Marketplace or with BCBSIL, depending on where you first enrolled.

 When you sign up for or change your insurance plan during the special enrollment period, your coverage may not start right away.
 The date your coverage starts is based on your life event and the date you apply.

 What if I Don't Qualify for Special Enrollment?

-If you missed open enrollment and don't qualify for the special enrollment period, you can still stay insured by buying short-term insurance directly from BCBSIL.
-We offer affordable short-term plans that can keep you covered until the next open enrollment period begins on November 15.
+If you miss open enrollment and don't qualify for the special enrollment period, you can still stay insured by buying short-term insurance directly from BCBSIL.
+We offer affordable short-term plans that can keep you covered until the next open enrollment period.